Columnstore Indexes – part 132 (“What’s missing in Columnstore indexes in the year 2026”)

 I want to stress underline my huge respect for the engineers working on the Columnstore Indexes (from time to time, haha) who are giving all their best.

-With that, here is my current top Columnstore Wish List, and I decided to keep it at the magical 7 items number:
+With that, here is my current top Columnstore Wish List:

 2026 Columnstore Wish List